YuriSizuku/web-C3Cube/readme.md

 # C3Cube

 ☘️ This is a **webgl/nodejs** experiment project for n order Rubik's Cube.
 We try to use this for understanding how cube status changes.
+You can **dump/load** operates or status to record for future use.
 Also it is compatible with the mobile phone to play.

 - `c3cube_core.js`, the status encoding and operate for cube
 - `c3cube_solve.js`, algorithms to sovle cube problem (todo)